 From Kyoto Station, take bus #5 to Ichijoji-kudari-matsumachi bus stop.
-The temple is a five-minute walk from there.
+The temple is about a seven-minute walk from there.
 From Demachiyanagi Station, take the Eizan Main Line to Ichijoji Station.
-It is a 10-minute walk east from there.
+It is about a 15-minute walk east from there.

 A serene garden

 The temple is known for its Tang-style (Chinese landscape) garden, which is especially beautiful in the spring when filled with bluish-purple satsuki azaleas.
 The pruning of these flowers makes them evocative of mountains, where the white sand evokes the sea, adding to the serene charm of the garden.